ibm-cloud-docs/cloud-object-storage/getting-started.md

 {:support: data-reuse='support'}
 {:help: data-hd-content-type='help'}

-# Getting started tutorial
+# Getting started with {{site.data.keyword.cos_full_notm}}
 {: #getting-started}

-This getting started tutorial walks through the steps that are needed to create buckets, upload objects, and set up access policies to allow other users to work with your data.
+This getting started tutorial walks through the steps that are needed to use {{site.data.keyword.cos_full_notm}} to create buckets, upload objects, and set up access policies to allow other users to work with your data.
 {: shortdesc}

 ## Before you begin